petercb/aggravator/README.rst

   create a symlink from `prod` to the `inventory` bin, it will assume the env you want to execute for is called `prod`, unless you override that.

+`INVENTORY_FORMAT`
+  Format to output in, defaults to YAML in >0.4 Previously only output in JSON

 `INVENTORY_URI`
   Location to the root config, if not in one of the standard locations